 Chapters from this collection can be downloaded in PDF to read off-line.

 Use database to locate journal, magazine, newspaper or specialized articles.
 Databases are useful for finding timely articles about specific or emerging technologies and researching tech company information.
 You can use your COD Library card to access and download articles from off-campus.

 Databases are organized collections of information that you can search on a variety of fields, like title and author's name. iTunes is a database and so is Amazon.
 Even your contacts list in your phone is a type of mini database.
 The Library has databases of articles from newspapers, magazines and journals.
 We also have databases of streaming videos, music and e-books.
 The difference between our databases and iTunes or Amazon is that our stuff is free for you to use.
 Browse the Library's databases now.

 Library Literature & Information Science indexes articles cover to cover from key library and information science periodicals.
 This database encompasses some 390 journals, over 300 books annually, chapters in collected works such as conference proceedings, library school theses and pamphlets.
 Coverage reaches as far back as 1980.
 Subjects include automation, cataloging, censorship, circulation procedures, classification, copyright legislation, government aid, library associations & conferences, library equipment and supplies, personnel administration, preservation of materials, and more.

 This bibliographic database provides coverage on subjects such as librarianship, classification, cataloging, bibliometrics, online information retrieval, information management and more.

-Listed below are some websites useful for finding a variety of LTA information, but there are endless others you can find on your own.
-Remember there are many specialized search tools you can use and to carefully evaluate any information you find on the web.
+Below are some established, high-quality websites useful for a variety of LTA related research, but there are endless others you can find on your own.
+There are a variety of general purpose and specialized search tools you can use to search the web, just remember you need to carefully evaluate the accuracy and reliability of information your find on the open web.

 - American Library Association